lionseal/backend-challenge/README.md

 ![alt text](public/image-6.png)

+### Endpoints Documentation

+Can be found in the /docs folder or accessing [/api-docs](http://localhost:3000/api-docs)

+### Other

+Project Structure section below have been updated

 ---
-Some sections below have been updated

 ## Getting Started